 Getting Legal Help

-If someone has made false statements about your business that you believe have negatively affected your business and you're wondering if it amounts to trade libel, you should contact a local business and commercial attorney to discuss your options.
+If someone made false statements about your business that you believe have negatively affected it, and you're wondering if it amounts to trade libel, you should contact a local business and commercial attorney to discuss your options.

 For more information and resources related to this topic, you can visit FindLaw's section on Business Torts.